DivergentCodes/labrador/docs/development.md

 container registry.

 Package documentation is pulled by `pkg.go.dev` at the end of the workflow, if the repository is public.
+It does not like multiple leading zeros.
 Initializing the package documentation requires manually "requesting" it on the page it will be located at: https://pkg.go.dev/github.com/divergentcodes/labrador